jaredcwhite/jaredwhite_website/src/_posts/thoughts/2023/2023-01-07-first-post-again.md

 ---
+date: Sat, 07 Jan 2023 07:27:16 -0800
 category: thoughts
 tags: website
-title: ''
 ---

 Fun fact: this is the first post I've made in quite some time using a CMS (Content Management System).

-_But wait!_ you say. _Your site is built with Bridgetown.
+_But wait!_ you say. _Your #website is built with Bridgetown.
 Are you saying Bridgetown now has its own CMS?_

 Well, I could tell you, **but then I'm afraid I'd have to kill you**. 😎